ECronin1973/programming-for-data-analytics/assignments/README.md

 ## 🏛️ Assignment 03 – Email Domain Analysis (Pie Chart)

-This repository contains a Jupyter notebook that analyses a dataset of 1,000 individuals to identify and visualise the distribution of email domains.
-The notebook extracts domain names from email addresses and presents the results in a pie chart using Python libraries.
+The task this time was to work with a dataset of 1,000 individuals and focus on their email addresses.
+The notebook had to pull out the domain part of each email, count how often each one appeared, and then show the results in a pie chart.
+Since there were only three unique domains in the dataset, the chart displayed all of them directly without needing to group or simplify the data.

 ### 📍 Task: Visualise Email Domains

-This task involves writing a Python notebook that loads a CSV file, extracts the domain portion of each email address, counts how frequently each domain appears, and generates a pie chart to display the distribution.
-The chart includes all domain types found in the dataset, as only three unique domains are present.
+The notebook was designed to load a CSV file, extract the domain portion of each email address, calculate how frequently each domain appeared, and then generate a pie chart to display the distribution.
+Because the dataset only contained three unique domains, the chart showed them all clearly without any further grouping.

 ### 🎯 Learning Objectives

+From this assignment, I was expected to:
-- Load and inspect structured CSV data using pandas
+- Learn how to load and inspect structured CSV data using pandas.
-- Extract domain names from email addresses using string operations and regular expressions
+- Understand how to extract domain names from email addresses using string operations and regular expressions.
-- Count domain frequencies and identify unique domain types
+- Count domain frequencies and identify unique domain types.
-- Generate and style a pie chart using matplotlib and seaborn
+- Present the results visually by generating and styling a pie chart with matplotlib and seaborn.
-- Save visual output for inclusion in reports or submissions
+- Save the chart so it could be included in reports or submissions.

 ## 📁 Source Files